 The East-West Shrine Game® Pat Tillman Award is presented to a player who best exemplifies character, intelligence, sportsmanship and service.
 The award is about a student-athlete's achievements and conduct, both on and off the field.

-Meet Gabe Ikard, the 2014 Pat Tillman Award winner.
+Meet Gabe Ikard, the 2014 Pat Tillman Award recipient.